Kyiv: Museums and galleries

 Kyiv is home to some 40 different museums.
 In 2009 they recorded a total of 4.3 million visits.

 The National Museum of the History of Ukraine in the Second World War is a memorial complex commemorating the Eastern Front of World War II in the hills on the right-bank of the Dnieper in Pechersk.
-Kyiv fortress is the 19th-century fortification buildings situated in Ukrainian capital Kyiv, that once belonged to western Russian fortresses.
+Kyiv Fortress is the 19th-century fortification buildings situated in Ukrainian capital Kyiv, that once belonged to western Russian fortresses.
 These structures (once a united complex) were built in the Pechersk and neighbourhoods by the Russian army.
+Some of the buildings are restored and turned into a museum, while others are in use in various military and commercial installations.

-Some of the buildings are restored and turned into a museum called the Kyiv Fortress, while others are in use in various military and commercial installations.
 The National Art Museum of Ukraine is a museum dedicated to Ukrainian art.
 The Golden Gate is a historic gateway in the ancient city's walls.
-The name Zoloti Vorota is also used for a nearby theatre and a station of the Kyiv Metro.
+The name Zoloti Vorota (Golden Gate) is also used for a nearby theatre and a station of the Kyiv Metro.
 The small Ukrainian National Chernobyl Museum acts as both a memorial and historical center devoted to the events surrounding the 1986 Chernobyl disaster and its effect on the Ukrainian people, the environment, and subsequent attitudes toward the safety of nuclear power as a whole.